 - Swimming and use of the UWT can influence the range of motion of the post-operative CCL dog, improving flexion.

 - The workload of the longissimus dorsi and gluteus medius decreases as water depth increases in the UWT.

 - The ideal water temperature to avoid tachycardia, hyperventilation and hyperthermia in swimming dogs seems to be 33°C.

-However, we do have some useful research to get us started.
-Below are five recommended articles that you can reference when chatting to vets and owners about your canine patients, and when making clinical decisions.
+Below are summaries of six research articles that you can reference when chatting to vets and owners about your canine patients, and when making clinical decisions.

-This well-known paper demonstrates changes in weight bearing and weight distribution in relation to the height of the water in an underwater treadmill.
-It demonstrates that when a dog is in a standing position in the underwater treadmill, the ground reaction force decreases by 9% when the water level is at the height of the tarsal joint, by 15% when the water is at the height of the stifle, and by 62% when the water is at the level of the hip joint.
+This well-known paper demonstrates changes in weight bearing and weight distribution in relation to the height of the water; weight bearing is reduced by 15% when the water is at the height of the stifle, and by 62% when the water is at the level of the hip joint.

-Interestingly, the weight distribution between fore and hind limbs was 64% of the weight on the forelimbs when water levels were at both the height of the tarsus and the height of the stifle, but significantly increased to 71% when water level was at the height of the hip.
+Interestingly, the weight distribution between fore and hind limbs was that 64% of the weight was carried on the forelimbs, both when water levels were at the height of the tarsus and the height of the stifle.
+Significantly, weight bearing on the forelimbs increased to 71% when the water level was at the height of the hip.

-- The effect of water depth on limb kinematics of the domestic dog during underwater treadmill exercise by F. Barnicoata and A. P. Willsa
+The effect of water depth on limb kinematics of the domestic dog during underwater treadmill exercise by F. Barnicoat and A. P. Willsa.

 Barnicoat et al. performed a kinematic analysis in the underwater treadmill at various water depths to assess the effect of water level on the stride of healthy dogs.
 They found a significant reduction in duty cycle with increasing water depth.
 The swing phase and stride length increased as water depth increased, while the stride frequency decreased as the water depth increased.